Household responsibility system: 1979–1981: Struggling back and forth

 While the central government was still struggling with the idea, going back and forth, more and more villages went ahead and started adopting the household responsibility system.
-In 1979 the system was only adopted as a trial in a few regions, but in 1980, more and more places learned from these regions and developed their own household responsibility system.
-The growing trend caught the attention of the central leadership of China and also led the decision-makers to a reconsideration of what agricultural production system should be adopted.
+After some pilot programs, the household production responsibility system was promoted broadly in 1979.

 In April 1980, at the Long-term Planning Meeting of the Central Committee of CCP, Deng Xiaoping argued: "In underdeveloped and impoverished regions such as Northwestern China, Guizhou, and Yunnan province, approaches such as household responsibility system should be adopted".
 During another speech in May, Deng Xiaoping supported the practice of Fengyang County and Feixi County of Anhui province and said that "[s]ome colleagues worried that to practice this kind of system might hamper the development of the collective economy.
 I think these worries are unnecessary.
 Our overall direction is developing a collective economy.
 As long as the productivity increases and the division of labor and commodity economy develop, our collective economy will grow from a low level to a high level."

 Besides the positive attitude towards the household responsibility system of Deng Xiaoping, the National Agriculture Council also conducted intense field research in Henan, Hebei, and other provinces to better understand the effectiveness and challenges of adopting the system.
 From 1980 to 1981, more and more collective agricultural production systems were transformed into household responsibility systems.
 By 1981, 51% of the households in Southeast provinces and Shandong province had already adopted the household responsibility system.